onzfonz/comp227/src/content/6/en/part6a.md

 #### 6.6: jokes, step4

-If you haven't done so already, separate the creation of action-objects to [action creator](https://read.reduxbook.com/markdown/part1/04-action-creators.html) functions and place them in the *src/reducers/jokeReducer.js* file, so do what we have been doing since the chapter [action creators](/part6/flux_architecture_and_redux#action-creators).
+If you haven't done so already, separate the creation of action-objects to [*action creator functions*](https://read.reduxbook.com/markdown/part1/04-action-creators.html) functions and place them in the *src/reducers/jokeReducer.js* file, so do what we have been doing since the chapter [action creators](/part6/flux_architecture_and_redux#action-creators).